 For years I went up and down the UK reviewing estate agencies for a monthly column (more fun than it sounds) and also wrote a long-standing weekly column for Unibet to see if I could become a professional poker player (less fun than it sounds).

 I've written travel articles on St. Petersburg, Seoul, Singapore and Slovakia (and, refreshingly, some places not beginning with S), a bunch of knockabout, humorous features for various men's lifestyle magazines and was the North London Section Editor for Square Meal.

 In short, I've travelled and eaten lots and tried to be funny.

 Away from fluffy and not-so-fluffy journalism, I've written all manner of things.
-Such things include speeches for politicians (speeches that, according to the client, "Led to winning the election"), manifestos for political parties, SEO copy on voting behaviour, and reports for the Foreign & Commonwealth Office and various US Government departments on hard-to-reach populations throughout the world.
+Such things include speeches for politicians, manifestos for political parties, SEO copy on voting behaviour, and reports for the Foreign & Commonwealth Office and various US Government departments on hard-to-reach populations throughout the world.
 From my work as an instructor and researcher, I contributed material to and wrote presentations for an eight-week course at one of the NATO Centres of Excellence.

 I've also written content for websites, various marketing materials, ghostwritten forewords for architectural coffee-table books, researched and helped to write treatments for television documentaries and taught members of the Singaporean Ministry of Defence about the art of interviewing.